hasura/learn-graphql/tutorials/backend/hasura-v3-ts-connector/tutorial-site/content/setup-connector.md

   throw new Error("Function not implemented.");
 }

-// Implementat these 5 functions below for this course
+// Implement these 5 functions below for this course

 async function validate_raw_configuration(configuration: RawConfiguration): Promise<RawConfiguration> {
   throw new Error("Function not implemented.");